ioos/bio_mobilization_workshop/episodes/07-validation-and-publishing.md

 ## Data Publishing Pipeline

- After going through QAQC and being standardized to Darwin Core, the dataset are uploaded to an IPT.
+ After going through QA/QC and being standardized to Darwin Core, the dataset is uploaded to an IPT (detailed below).
- Metadata is added in the form of EML and the dataset published as a Darwin Core Archive (DwC-A).
+ Metadata is added in the form of EML (below) and the dataset is published as a Darwin Core Archive (DwC-A).
 The data are then pushed to central OBIS.
 Each dataset also has the option of being pushed to GBIF by registering the resource with GBIF in the IPT.